 Public speaking is often an enriching career.
 There is nothing like the thrill of standing up in front of others around the country or the world and seeing faces light up at what you’re saying.
 However, public speaking and travel can also get mentally and physically exhausting.
-Let’s talk about your mental health suffering during a public speaking.
+Let’s talk about your mental health suffering during public speaking.

 How Speaking at Events Can Impact Your Mental Health

 Unfortunately, when your mental health is suffering, so too can your ability to deliver powerful speeches and memorable events.
 You can’t wow others when your mind and body can’t keep up with your needs.
-As such, speakers need to pay close attention to their bodies and needs while travelling.
-If you start recognising signs of burnout and mental exhaustion, it may be time to take a break or change your routine.
+As such, speakers need to pay close attention to their bodies and needs while traveling.
+If you start recognizing signs of burnout and mental exhaustion, it may be time to take a break or change your routine.

 Public speaking can lead to burnout and mental health issues like any other career.
 We live in a demanding world, but it’s important not to let demands override your basic needs.

-As a public speaker, however, it’s easier to lose sight of your needs when you are caught up in the excitement of planning speeches, travelling, and changing the lives of others.
+As a public speaker, however, it’s easier to lose sight of your needs when you are caught up in the excitement of planning speeches, traveling, and changing the lives of others.
 Public speaking is a very time-consuming career.

 You are constantly on the go, planning and prepping for new events and speeches.
 When you don’t give yourself a break, it’s easy to dismiss or overlook personal needs.
 Unfortunately, the second you do get a moment to yourself, all of that stress, anxiety, and the needs you have overlooked can come crashing down on you.
 These crashes or severe burnout phases can often happen at the most inopportune times.

-As a public speaker, you might be dedicated to giving your audience a hundred per cent, but you also have to provide yourself with a hundred per cent.
+As a public speaker, you might be dedicated to giving your audience a hundred percent, but you also have to provide yourself with a hundred percent.
 The saying that you can’t help others if you don’t first help yourself is highly relevant in this situation.
 There is only so much you have to give.
 If you never fill your cup, you will run out.

 In other words, if you over-commit and solely focus on pleasing others, you will inevitably run into the ground.
 Once your body and mind start giving up, the only way to recover is to take a break — potentially a very long one.
 If you try to push through it, you will only worsen it, and healing will take much longer.

-Signs of mental health stress and burnout can include:
+Signs of mental health stress and burnout can include